Elena de la Cruz: Political Objectives

 One of the most important issues of her time as Minister was the Tagus-Segura Water Transfer.
 The Tagus-Segura Water Transfer brought water from the Tagus River (Guadalajara province) to the Segura River (Cuenca province) and is one of the greatest works of hydraulic engineering ever created in Spain.
 De la Cruz wanted to reduce the pressure on the Tagus-Segura and wanted the state to create new structural mechanisms to provide the water consumed in the southeast part of Spain.
 By doing so, she believed that the river would be able to return to an “ideal environmental state.”

 Related to the Tagus-Segura Water Transfer is the National Water Pact, which impacted the negotiations surrounding the Transfer.
 De la Cruz had said that Castilla-La Mancha (the community she represented) was “anxious and impatient” to initiate talks about the National Water Pact after the national government of Spain had finally come out in support of it.
 However, De la Cruz said that she would not support the talks in favor of the National Water Pact if they were not accompanied by a drastic reduction in the overexploitation of the Tagus-Segura Water Transfer.

 De la Cruz also fought for the replacement of water pipes that constantly broke down.
 The issue of water access was one of the major themes of her time as Minister.
 At times she was at odds with Isabel Tejerina, Spain's Minister of Agriculture, Fishers, Food and Environment.
 One of their disagreements was about water purification; in 2017, of the estimated 4 billion investment for all of Spain, only 1.5% was to be used for Castilla-La Mancha.

 Furthermore, financial cuts and funding were some of De la Cruz’s greatest points of disappointment with the national government, as she saw that her community required much work that would never be done due to the lack of investments.
 For example, she had said that her region needed 547 water treatment plants, particularly in rural areas, where the treatment of water is especially important due to the possible effects on protected areas and natural parks.
 However, due to the lack of funding it was very unlikely that the required resources could have been given to create these treatment plants.

 Death

-De la Cruz passed due to a grave hematologic illness and when she went to the hospital doctors diagnosed her with leukemia.
-She died at Virgin of Health Hospital in Toledo after having spent a couple of days there.
-She first went to the hospital after she felt indisposed while intervening in the regional courts on something related to the plans that her department had.

-After her passing, José Luis Martínez Guijarro, who is Vice President of the Government of Castilla-La Mancha, was assigned by a decree by President Emiliano García-Page to temporarily assume the functions of Minister of Public Works.
+De la Cruz died of leukemia at Virgin of Health Hospital in Toledo.